oxc-project/oxc/README.md

 It necessitates deep knowledge of ECMAScript specifications, compatibility analysis, and code transformation techniques.
 Unfortunately, we currently lack the necessary resources to embark on this endeavor.

-If there is any interest, the project will be limited to an esnext to es6 transpiler.
+If there is any interest, this project will be limited to an esnext to es6 transpiler.

 ### 🔸 Ezno Type Checker